Choosing the Right RFID Reader: Handheld vs Fixed vs Gate

 Antennas: the often-forgotten component

 Fixed readers are only as good as their antennas.
-Common types:
+Common types: Increasingly the fixed reader is also the computer: see ReaderSense Edge, which runs the middleware on the reader board itself.

 Software compatibility